ComposableAnalytics/Docs/docs/QueryViews/Hyperlinks.md

 - **Hide Template Columns**: Hides any table columns that are used in the link template
   - Only visible if DefaultLink is selected

+- **Link Target**: Indicates where the link will be opened
+  - Default ("_blank") will open the link in a new tab
+  - "_self" will open the link in the same tab
+  - Names of iframes can be provided to target specific parts of the page to open within

 ### Syntax